-In the 90’s I had a crafts company and I’d do craft shows with table displays.
+In the 90’s I had a crafts company and I’d do craft shows with table displays (I later decided I preferred making a bit more money working in biz and would keep my crafting for myself, family and friends).
 One of the items I’d stumbled across for display is something I continue to use and make as gifts, an earring holder.
 You may have seen this elsewhere as friends and crafters have been making them for more than fifteen years that I know of.
 But, just in case you haven’t, here’s another so-simple-anyone-can-do-it project that is actually quite useful.
 I have one niece who doesn’t have one yet (it’s one of those items that’s so perfect as a gift you run out of friends and family who don’t yet have one) when I craft that I’ll add more pictures.

 - Frame – you can put your earring holder on a wall or stand it up with a one, hinged two frame or triptych frame setup.